What are Sage Center designated courses?

 The successful completion of at least four Sage Center Designated Courses is a new graduation requirement starting with the Class of 2025.
 During their freshman and sophomore years, every student will take two required Designated Courses: Patterns of Civilization and English II, along with the attached Service Learning experience for each.

 In their junior and senior years, students will be able to choose from a broad selection of other Designated Courses to fulfill the requirement.
-They must also complete at least one additional attached Service Learning, SHIP or Spring at Sage experience outside of Patterns of Civilization and English II.
+It is highly recommended but not required that students complete the attached Service Learning, SHIP or Spring at Sage experience for the Designated Courses they choose.